Nafru3/PoetNetwork/README.md

    - Save poet data as `data_frenchpoet.json`.
    - Save poet relationships as `links.csv`.
    - Visualize movement distribution and poet connections.
+   - Open `mygraph.html` to see the diagram of links between the poets.

 ## Usage
 1. Install dependencies: